AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

 ## Introduction

-This implementation guide is based on [HL7<sup>TM</sup> FHIR<sup>&reg;</sup> Release 3 (STU) ](http://hl7.org/fhir/stu3/index.html) and publishes artefacts authored and maintained by the Australian Digital Health Agency to support the electronic exchange of medicare records between Medicare repositories and the My Health Record system infrastructure in Australia.
+This implementation guide is based on [HL7<sup>TM</sup> FHIR<sup>&reg;</sup> Release 3 (STU) ](http://hl7.org/fhir/stu3/index.html) and publishes artefacts authored and maintained by the Australian Digital Health Agency to support the electronic exchange of Medicare records between Medicare repositories and the My Health Record system infrastructure in Australia.
 Wherever possible, material in this specification is based on existing standards.
 All efforts have been made to minimise divergence from the HL7 Australia profiles of HL7 International standards to provide for system interoperability and compatibility with other profiles.

 This implementation guide is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred.